YunyunGao374/HostPurge/README.md

 All the figure code can be found in the corresponding folder

 ## Pipelines
-There are three pipelines, 0HostDecontaminationImpactiononDownstreamAnalysis, 1HostDecontaminationSoftwareComparison and 2HostPurgePipeline.
+There are two pipelines, 0HostDecontaminationImpactiononDownstreamAnalysis and 1HostDecontaminationSoftwareComparison.

 ## Contact